cargo-bins/release-rust/README.md

 - Publish the crate to crates.io
 - Publish the archives to GitHub Releases

 Sounds complicated?
 Fear not!
-In most cases, using this action is the job of a few lines of YAML.
+In most cases, using this action is the job of only few lines of YAML.

 It can be used standalone, as part of your own release workflow, or alongside our own [release-pr] and [release-meta] actions.
 See the `onrelease` workflow in the test repo for [a complete example]